nuagenetworks/nuage-ospdirector/Documentation/5.4.1/Upgrade/README.rst

             FastPathNicDescriptors: "--rx-cp-filter-mode=dedicated-queue --tx-cp-filter-mode=software-filter --cp-filter-virtual-ports=enable --cp-filter-cpu-budget=10 --nb-rxd=4096 --nb-txd=4096 --rx-cp-filter-threshold=75% --tx-cp-filter-threshold=75%"

+       For more information and details about the HW CPP feature and parameters please refer to the VSP documentation.

 6. Run the image patching on Z12 (rhel-7.8) overcloud-full image using the latest Nuage packages to update the Overcloud image.
 Follow these instructions: `README.md <../../../image-patching/README_5.0.md>`_